hanabi/hanabi.github.io/README.md

 ### Critical 4 Bluffs

-* Building on the *3 Bluffs* convention, it is ALSO possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are currently in the discard pile.
+* Building on the *3 Bluffs* convention, it is ALSO possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are critical (meaning that the other copy is in the discard pile or it is a black 4).

 ### The Elimination Blind Play